Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_cumberland_crest.md

 ---
 title: Cumberland Crest
-description: SPOONI Cumberland Crest MLO for RedM - Mountain estate with lodge buildings.
-High altitude property for New Hanover wilderness roleplay in Red Dead Redemption 2.
+description: Mountain estate with lodge buildings in New Hanover.
 ---

 # 🏠 Cumberland Crest